Splendora, Texas: Government and infrastructure

 Splendora is governed locally by a City Council consisting of a mayor and 5 council members.
 As of June 2022, the mayor is Dorothy Welch.
 Council members are William Ramey, Evelyn Myers, Mike Clark, Sharon Ipes, and William Usher.

-In the Texas State Senate, Splendora is part of District 4, represented by Republican Brandon Creighton.
-In the Texas House of Representatives, Splendora is part of District 18, represented by Republican Ernest Bailes.
+In the Texas State Senate, Splendora is part of District 4, the seat is currently vacant pending a special election in May 2026.
+In the Texas House of Representatives, Splendora is part of District 18, represented by Republican Janice Holt.

 In the United States Senate, Republicans John Cornyn and Ted Cruz represent the entire state of Texas.
 In the United States House of Representatives, Splendora is part of District 2, represented by Republican Dan Crenshaw.

 The United States Postal Service Splendora Post Office is located at 26130 Farm to Market Road 2090 East.